walles/nodecode/README.md

 - Enable the add-on to generate a node setup from Node Code source
 - Test roundtripping the default material node setup
-- Test roundtripping a node setup witha Color Ramp node
+- Test roundtripping a node setup with a Color Ramp node
 - Make extract-blender-types.py extract Color Ramp nodes
 - Have a look at the Node Runner UI, https://github.com/Noah4ever/node_runner, about 1m45s into the video.
 Should we take inspiration from that?
 Right click